sherrytp/bc_f19_econ/README.md

 * Real Analysis are consist of written homework assignments typed in LaTex.

+* RPorject, including supportive R scripts for beginners' learning.
+Please contact if you want to cite or use for business purposes.

 * qProject, including some homework, research, and interview projects, which is kept just for my own record, pls do not check or quote.

 ## Reference